All writers need a little help with their story every now and again. That's where lists like these really come in handy.

 - You're heart is full of unwashed socks.

 Cuss Words That Aren’t Really Cuss Words

 Silly Playground Insults

 The above video showcases just how hard it is for real friends to insult one another.
-Casual acquaintances and work friends are much easier to roast, but people who you like (or have no strong feelings for) are another story.
-For insults to be good, they have to have at least a little disrespect behind them.
+Casual acquaintances and work friends are much easier to roast, but people who you like (or have no strong feelings for) are another story entirely.
+Throwing really good insults means that the insult has to have at least a little disrespect behind it.

 Really Funny Insults and Funnier Comebacks

 - About as useful as a chocolate teapot.

 - Be grateful you can re-marry and get rid of that name. —Mad Men (S.7, Ep.11)

 - Dumber than a bag of hammers.

 - Go fly a kite with a hole in it.